risingisland/evoSearch/README.md

 ```

-### Display resutls example:
+### Display results example:
 This is to be placed in your desired results page.
-For this example we are replacing the AjaxSearch resutls within page id 8 (referenced in the form call), from the default demo install.
+For this example we are replacing the AjaxSearch results within page id 8 (referenced in the form call), from the default demo install.
 This example also includes some additional features:
 * An additional search field to be dislayed at the top of the results page.
 * Parameter `&maxlength` to adjust the length of the content output.